-The Church of England and the Diocese of Derby are supporting the National Day of Reflection on Tuesday, 23 March 2021, the first anniversary of the UK lockdown, to commemorate this tragic loss of life and to stand together with everyone who’s grieving, whether as a result of Covid or other causes.
+The Church of England and the Diocese of Derby are supporting the National Day of Reflection on Wednesday, 23 March 2022, the second anniversary of the first UK lockdown, to commemorate the tragic loss of life and to stand together with everyone who’s grieving, whether as a result of Covid or other causes.

 Organised by Marie Curie, the National Day of Reflection looks to reflect on our collective loss, support those who've been bereaved, and hope for a brighter future.

 - Include it in your notices and prayers on Sunday, 20 March 2022.
 Prayer and intercession resources are available that use the key words – reflect, support, hope.

 - Share the Light at 8.00pm by lighting a candle in placing it in your window.